mdshamim125/mdshamim125/README.md

 #### I am a Web Developer
 ![I am a Web Developer](https://i.ibb.co/HBBhqrj/Black-and-Gold-Tech-Website-Developer-Linked-In-Banner.png)

-I am a front-end web developer proficient in HTML, CSS, Tailwind CSS, JavaScript, and React, with a strong focus on creating responsive and user-friendly web applications.
+I am a front-end web developer proficient in HTML, CSS, Tailwind CSS, JavaScript, TypeScript, React.js and Next.js, with a strong focus on creating responsive and user-friendly web applications.
 My expertise in modern front-end technologies allows me to craft visually appealing and highly functional user interfaces.
-Additionally, I have experience with Node.js, Express.js, and MongoDB, enabling me to build robust server-side applications and RESTful APIs.
+Additionally, I have experience with Node.js, Express.js, MongoDB and My SQL enabling me to build robust server-side applications and RESTful APIs.
 I am skilled in version control using Git, deploying applications on platforms like firebase, vercel and Netlify, and integrating third-party APIs.
 With a passion for continuous learning and staying updated with industry trends, I aim to deliver high-quality, efficient, and user-centric web applications, and I am eager to contribute to innovative projects and collaborate with dynamic teams.

 <br>